U.M. ARMY OFFERS HIGH QUALITY WEEK-LONG MISSION PROGRAMS FOR YOUTH AND YOUNG ADULTS THAT SERVE PEOPLE IN NEED AND BUILD LEADERSHIP SKILLS!

 Basics About our Program

 People of all denominations and beliefs are welcome.
-While our primary participation has been from United Methodist youth groups, most camps will have a blend of faith traditions in attendance.
+While our primary participation has been from United Methodist youth groups, most mission weeks will have a blend of faith traditions in attendance.
 Church groups of all sizes attend.
-Some churches will send groups as small as 2 others will have 50 or more.
-We really make an effort to help smaller groups feel comfortable right away.
-Each participating church is asked to bring 2 adults for every 5 youth.
-Our camp staff is completely volunteer but most of the key camp leaders have several years of experience and extensive training.
-While most participating adults will be assigned to work with a team, there are also opportunities in camp for adults who would prefer to help with kitchens, tool organization, administration, worship and activities for the week.
+Some churches will send groups as small as 2 while other church groups will send 50 or more participants.
+We really make an effort to help our smaller groups feel comfortable right away.
+Each participating church is asked to bring 2 adults for every 5 youth attending.
+Our mission week staff is completely volunteer but most of the key leaders have had several years of experience and extensive training.
+While most participating adults will be assigned to work with a team, there are also opportunities for adults who would prefer to help in the kitchen, with tool organization, administration, worship, and group activities for the week.